 The most beautiful of all start tortoises, the burmese star tortoise is the crown jewel of the stars.
 Learn about proper burmese star tortoise care before purchasing your new baby burmese star tortoise for sale.

-Geochelone platynota (Family Testudinidae) is a medium-sized tortoise (carapace length to ca. 30 cm) endemic to the dry zone of central Myanmar.
-Little is known concerning the ecology of G. platynota in the wild.
-The species occurs in xerophytic habitats typical of the dry zone, as well as grazed pastures, hedgerows, and agricultural fields.
-Its diet consists largely of grass and other vegetation, but fruit, mushrooms, snails, and insect remains have been recovered in feces.
-Mating occurs from June to September, followed by egg-laying from October through February.
+Female Burmese star tortoises for sale have reasonably small clutches when they lay eggs.
 The mean size of 27 clutches was 4.4 eggs, and a positive relationship was noted between female size and clutch size.
 Based on a limited sample, the home range of males is somewhat larger than that of females.
 During cool and dry periods, activity declined and tortoises sheltered in bamboo thickets, undercut banks, and rock crevices.
 Geochelone platynota occurs both macro- and micro sympatrically with Indotestudo elongata in the dry zone, but the ecological relationship between the two species remains poorly understood.
 The few available data suggest that G. platynota is ecologically extinct in the wild, as a result of historic long-term subsistence harvesting and more recent over-collecting to supply illegal international food and pet markets.

 Burmese star tortoise populations in the wild are nearly extinct